rettungsrobotik/odm_kafka_bridge/README.md

 The tool...

 1. Loads configuration from `config.toml` and credentials from `.env`.
-If the config has a kafka.auth block, it also loads SSL certificates.
+If the config has a `kafka.auth` block, it also loads SSL certificates.
 2. Connects to WebODM and Kafka servers.
 3. Determines WebODM project ID of the configured project name.
 4. Gets the newest task within the project that has the desired asset (e.g., `dsm.tif`).
 5. Checks if the asset has already been produced to Kafka.
-6. If not: downloads the asset from WebODM, wraps it with some headers and produces it to a Kafka topic.
+6. If not: downloads the asset from WebODM, wraps it with some headers, and produces it to a Kafka topic.

-By default, stepts 4–6 are repated with 60 seconds waiting time between iterations.
+By default, steps 4–6 are repeated with 60 seconds waiting time between iterations.
-The tool can also run in "oneshot" mode, by configuring the time between iterations to `-1`.
+The tool can also run in "one-shot" mode, by configuring the time between iterations to `-1` or lower.

 ### Message format